Why FinTech and Why Now?

 Why did I leave an Executive Leadership position at Barclays Africa in order to join my colleagues at MyBucks?

 Due to the realization that we now share that FinTech is not a bubble about to burst nor is at the forefront of some dynamic upswing.
-It is inherently disruptive to the status quo of access, inclusion and interaction with the financial marketplace, driving emerging market development and from it, competition.
-FinTech is matching the tempo with which the world presently does business, while providing a real opportunity for customers to enjoy greatly improved customer experiences which are enabled by FinTech’s challenging needlessly complex business processes and introducing alternative business models.
+It is inherently disruptive to the status quo of access, inclusion, and interaction with the financial marketplace, driving emerging market development and from it, competition.
+FinTech is matching the tempo with which the world presently does business while providing a real opportunity for customers to enjoy greatly improved customer experiences which are enabled by FinTech’s challenging needlessly complex business processes and introducing alternative business models.
 Indeed FinTech is a social progression akin to sending an email today rather than penning and mailing a letter.

 The FinTech EcoSystem – Its Parts and Its Partners

-The FinTech ecosystem can be subdivided broadly to the sectors of insurance, regulation, wealth/asset management, lending, and money management for masses (person-to-person payments, domestic and cross boarder payments) among others.
+The FinTech ecosystem can be subdivided broadly to the sectors of insurance, regulation, wealth/asset management, lending, and money management for masses (person-to-person payments, domestic and cross border payments) among others.
 Each of these segments corresponds to a respective building block in the chain of financial institution service.